-- a) meets the eligibility criteria as defined in Clause 12. - b) has been properly signed by an authorised signatory (accredited representative) holding Power of Attorney in his favour.
-The Power of Attorney shall interalia include a provision to bind the Bidder to settlement of disputes clause; However, such Power of Attorney would not be required if the Application is signed by an authorized partner or Director (on the Board of Directors) of the Applicant, in case the Applicant is a partnership firm or limited liability partnership. - c) is accompanied by the requisite Bid security and; - d) is responsive to the requirements of the Bidding documents. - A responsive Bid is one which conforms to all the terms, conditions and specification of the Bidding documents, without material deviation or reservation.
-A material deviation or reservation is one - a) which affects in any substantial way the scope, quality or performance of the Works; - b) which limits in any substantial way, the Employer's rights or the Bidder's obligations under the Contract; or - c) whose rectification would affect unfairly the competitive position of other Bidders presenting responsive Bids.
+- a) has been properly signed by an authorised signatory (accredited representative) holding Power of Attorney in his favour only in the prescribed for as per Annexure 2.
+The Power of Attorney shall interalia include a provision to bind the Bidder to settlement of disputes clause; However, such Power of Attorney would not be required if the bid is signed by an authorized partner or Director (on the Board of Directors) of the bidder, in case the bidder is a partnership firm or limited liability partnership or public limited - b) is accompanied by the requisite Bid security and; - c) meets the eligibility criteria as defined in Clause 12. - d) is responsive to the requirements of the Bidding documents. - A responsive Bid is one which conforms to all the terms, conditions and specification of the Bidding documents, without material deviation or reservation.
+A material deviation or reservation is one - i. which affects in any substantial way the scope, quality or performance of the Works; - ii. which limits in any substantial way, the Employer's rights or the Bidder's obligations under the Contract; or - iii. whose rectification would affect unfairly the competitive position of other Bidders presenting responsive Bids.